qiyanjun/2020f-UVA-CS-MachineLearningDeep/About.md

 ### General Description:

 + Machine Learning is concerned with building computer programs that automatically improve through experience.
 This 3-credit course covers master-level topics about the theory and practical algorithms for machine learning from a variety of perspectives.
 Topics include supervised learning (especially modern deep learning), unsupervised learning, learning theory, and RL.
 (My version will be taught and organized independently from the other session).
-This Fall, I will add many more examples of the real-world applications from medicine.
+This Fall, I will focus on deep learning and add many examples of the real-world applications fighting against COVID19.

 + Assignments include multiple short programming and writing assignments for hands-on experiments of various learning algorithms, multiple in-class quizzes, and a final project.